Beer Battered Fried Shrimp

 How to Make Beer Battered Shrimp

-1. Peel the shrimp and devein if desired.
+1. Peel the shrimp and devein them, if necessary and desired.

-2. Pat shrimp dry with a paper towel, and lay shrimp out in one layer on a plate.
+2. Pat the shrimp dry with a paper towel and lay them on a plate in a single layer.

 beer batter in a mixing bowl